What Is a Luxury Good?

 Waiting for Sales

 Even luxury goods can go on sale, though perhaps less often than with lower-priced items.
-Even if you miss their sales, you may be able to find some premium items discounted at outlet stores.
+Even if you miss their sales, you may be able to find some premium items at discounted prices at outlet stores.

 Recommended: Tips for Overcoming Bad Financial Decisions